martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

 8 + 34; true ?
 1 + 2 : 17;
 ```
 is 3, because the result of evaluating the first statement of the sequence `8 + 34` is ignored, and
-the conditional expression evaluates `1 + 2` because its predicate is true.
+the conditional expression evaluates to the result of `1 + 2` because its predicate is true.

 The boolean values `true` and `false` are literal values like numbers, so the only additional
 cases in [this evaluator](https://share.sourceacademy.org/1rsj3) (click on the link for